netinvent/udev_monitor/README.md

 ```
 --devices           List of comma separated devices to monitor.
 Example:
                     '0665:5161, 8086:1234'
+                    If no devices are given, all devices are monitored.
 --udev-actions      List of udev events which should trigger and action
                     Valid actions are: 'add', 'remove', 'change', 'online', 'offline'.
 Defaults to 'add, change, online'
 --filters           List of comma separated udev monitor filters.
 Filters are applied with OR logic.
 Example: